Getting Alerts about Inactivity in Google Sheets

 Command Description

-SpreadsheetApp.getActiveSpreadsheet().getSheetByName("Sheet1") Retrieves the active spreadsheet and selects the specified sheet by name.
+SpreadsheetApp.getActiveSpreadsheet().getSheetByName("Sheet1") Brings up the spreadsheet in use and chooses the designated sheet by name.

-MailApp.sendEmail() Sends an email with a subject and body to the specified recipient.
+MailApp.sendEmail() Sends an email to the designated recipient with a subject and body.

-ScriptApp.newTrigger() Creates a new trigger in the script project.
+ScriptApp.newTrigger() Adds a new trigger to the project script.

-.timeBased().everyDays(1).atHour(8) Sets the trigger to execute daily at a specified hour.
+.timeBased().everyDays(1).atHour(8) Configures the trigger to run every day at a given time.

-Automated Inactivity Alerts in Google Sheets: How It Works
+The Mechanism of Automated Inactivity Alerts in Google Sheets

 function checkSheetForEntries() {